f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

        }
    }

-Save and reload the workpsace.
-What we have done is allow Node.js to communicate specific errors that we define back to the client.
+Here we are checking the value of index 0 of the TCL list to see if it is greater than zero.
+Based upon what that value is we can tailor our return message back to the client.
+What we have done is allowed Node.js to communicate specific errors that we define back to the client.
 You would never want to send back all errors because stack traces could reveal sensitive data about your iRule.

-Now when you submit invalid JSON in the browser you should see an error like this:
+Save and reload the workspace.
+Now when you submit invalid JSON in the browser you should see an error like this –

 |image11|